Join our newsletter for updates and exclusive content!

 Transit Lift Kits for Van Life

-Van life often takes you off grid to some pretty epic places, but not being able to get down the last bit of dirt road or crawl over the last rock can leave you pushing the limits of your van more than your should in some pretty remote areas.
-We chose a lift kit to give our Transit van greater overall clearance, accommodate larger all terrain tires, and improve the departure angle.
-All these things are critical to success off road.
+Van life often takes you off grid to some pretty epic places.
+Not being able to get down the last bit of dirt road or crawl over the last rock can leave you pushing the limits of your van more than you should in some pretty remote areas.
+To overcome this, you can install “lift kits” to give you a few extra inches of clearance.
+You can also install larger tires which we will address next.

 Quigley Lifts Kits for Ford Transits

-Their Q Lift is 2″ and designed for Ford Transit model years 2015 and newer.
-This lift system distinguishes itself from its competitors in that it maintains all factory drive angles and most importantly the Ford OEM warranty on both AWD and 2WD rigs.
-They have collaborated closely with Ford Motor Co and source many of the critical lift components directly from Ford.
-Because the QLift can only be installed at a select number of monitored facilities and uses key OEM components, Quigley is the only lift kit on the market that is able to fully preserve your OEM warranty.
+Quigley has collaborated closely with Ford Motor Co and sourced many of the critical lift components directly from Ford.
+Quigley is the only lift kit on the market that is able to fully preserve your OEM warranty.
+Because of this, the QLift can only be installed at a select number of monitored facilities.
 Along with their extensive engineering testing and design work that they brought over from their 4×4 conversion platform, the QLift is in a league of its own.
 Trust us- we visited the shop when Rover got his lift and it is impressive.

 The Quigley full 4×4 conversion made its debut for 2015-2019 transit year models and includes a 2″ lift as well, but with the Transit redesign in 2020 Quigley has been in a redesign phase for a few years now.
 However, we have it on good authority that they are VERY close to roll this out into production!
 This is, and still will be, the only conversion that has qualified for Ford’s Special Vehicle Engineering (SVE) program for 4×4 systems on Transit and E-Series models.
 At the price tag of 12k+ this seems like a hefty upgrade at face value, but keep in mind you save 5k+ on the chassis being able to opt for the 2wd version, and then you get the lift kit at the same time.
 When Quigley does release this, we believe the Quigley 4×4 Transit van will be both a more capable and a more economical choice when compared to the Transit Trail.
 Getting a Quigley 4×4 will require extra logistical planning because this conversion can only be done at the Quigley headquarters in Harrisburg Pennsylvania, but Transit Trails are also notoriously hard to get right now so it could turn out to be a wash in terms of effort.